Are you looking for a recipe to try out? The endless stream of new and trendy recipes on the internet […]

 Barbora Průdková, Olympic gold inspiration

 Let’s start this series off with a junior Olympic gold medallist, Barbora Průdková.
-She would be happy to compete in three different Olympic sports if it were possible.
+She would be happy to compete in three different Olympic sports if it was possible.
 As a kid, she started winning competitions as a gymnast, then transitioned to downhill skiing, and in 2012 became the Czech Republic slalom and giant slalom junior champion.
-After a knee injury in the same year, she fell in love with cycling and kept winning.
+After a knee injury the same year, she fell in love with cycling and kept winning.
 Her first big international success in cycling was first place in the UCI junior series XCO, closely followed by gold and silver medals at the junior Olympic games in Nanjing 2014 in XCE and Cross-country.

 Barbora continues to perform outside of the junior category, as the Czech cross-country champion and with a 5th place at the 2016 World Championships in XCE it’s now clear that despite her versatility when it comes to sports, she has firmly landed in cycling.
 She shared her favourite dinner recipe with us, let’s check it out.